 8) Focus on the joy of the gathering.
 It’s easy to get food-focused at holiday gatherings.
 But by following the one-plate suggestion, you’ll have plenty of emotional and physical energy available to en-joy friends and family.

 9) Stay mindful of unpleasant emotions surfacing and plan to attend to them later.
 Unfortunately, not all holiday gatherings are full of good cheer.
 Sometimes we are around difficult family members.
 We may be spending holidays with people we don’t know well.
 Whatever the circumstances, give yourself the gift of taking a little time to be mindful of the feelings coming up.
 I always like to journal when unpleasant emotions are surfacing–it helps me stay connected to myself and gives me the opportunity to access my inner nurturing voice.

 10) Carve out some quality alone time.
 We all need time to decompress and fill back up.
 Even an hour off by yourself can help you stay connected and reduce any tendency to overeat to “come down” from it all.

 Make this the year that you interrupt the urge to overeat at holiday meals, and give thanks to yourself for your willingness to be uncomfortable while you try on new behaviors.
 Peace and blessings this holiday season.

-Posted by Julie M. Simon, MA, MBA, MFT., psychotherapist, life coach, certified personal trainer, speaker , founder of The 12 Week Emotional Eating Recovery Coaching Program and author of The Emotional Eater’s Repair Manual.
+Posted by Julie M. Simon, MA, MBA, MFT., psychotherapist, life coach, certified personal trainer, speaker , founder of The 12 Week Emotional Eating Recovery Coaching Program and author of The Emotional Eater’s Repair Manual and When Food Is Comfort.
 If you have a question or topic you would like to see addressed in this blog, go to https: //www.overeatingrecovery.com.